-The Pediatric Anesthesiology Fellowship Program at the Nemours/Alfred I. duPont Hospital for Children, in affiliation with Sidney Kimmel Medical College at Thomas Jefferson University (TJU), has been training outstanding physicians in advanced skills in pediatric anesthesiology since 2008.
+The Pediatric Anesthesiology Fellowship Program at the Nemours Children’s Hospital, Delaware, in affiliation with Sidney Kimmel Medical College at Thomas Jefferson University (TJU), has been training outstanding physicians in advanced skills in pediatric anesthesiology since 2008.
 Annually we provide anesthesia for approximately 15,000 cases both in the operating rooms and satellite locations throughout the hospital.
 As a Level I trauma center, we cover trauma for patients throughout the state of Delaware and the Delaware Valley.

 In our program you will gain valuable didactic and clinical experience in caring for neonates, infants, children and adolescents undergoing a wide variety of surgical, diagnostic and therapeutic procedures, as well as pain management and related care.
 In addition to the knowledge and skills you acquire we also focus on developing your professionalism and empathy as an anesthesiologist who specializes in the care of children and their families.

 Our one-year, ACGME-accredited pediatric anesthesiology fellowship training program offers two positions to provide a well-rounded exposure to a wide range of patients in diverse clinical settings, encompassing all of the pediatric surgical and medical subspecialties.
 In addition you will acquire knowledge and skills in pediatric regional anesthesia, pain management, pediatric cardiac anesthesia and critical care.
 We also believe in developing your abilities in teaching, research and the administrative aspects of the specialty.

 Our main facility at Nemours Children’s Hospital, Delaware includes 12 main ORs, 4 short procedure rooms and off-site locations such as IR, MRI, CT and cath labs.